 Then boom I turned 38 and suddenly, I want to grow old gracefully

-In two years, I will be 40 and when you get to this age, you start to think about longevity.
+In 2 years, I’ll be 40 and when you get to this age, you start to think about longevity.
 Since growing old is inevitable, I might as well do it right, meaning, I should delay the onset of aging.

 Aside from the superficial aspect of it (I want to stay young-looking), I don’t want to get those old-age diseases, or at least fend them for as long as I could.
 In my bid to learn about aging gracefully, I started reading up literature on healthy living, and I noticed the most common theme, going on a plant-based diet.

 How I educated myself about the plant-based journey